henryw374/tempo/README.md

 * timezone
 * day-of-week

-In `Temporal`, these are represented by numbers (or string, in the case of timezone). `Tempo` has chosen to keep the Temporal approach here, so anywhere that these are parameters, they are parsed to the equivalent java.time entities as required.
+In `Temporal`, these are represented by numbers (or string, in the case of timezone). `Chronos` has chosen to keep the Temporal approach here, so anywhere that these are parameters, they are parsed to the equivalent java.time entities as required.

 Following is some more detail: